'Basketball Is Everything To Him': Interboro High School Basketball Manager Gets Shot Of Lifetime In Big Game

 PROSPECT PARK, Pa.
 (CBS) — He’s an important part of the Interboro High School basketball team but he’s never had a chance to play — until now.
 It was an emotional and very special night.
+Everybody at Interboro seems to know Colin Jones.

 “Colin’s just a cool guy,” teammate Sean Myers said.